Macrourus: General features

-The species in the genus Macrourus have large broad heads which are over four times as deep as it is long with a snout which varies from rounded to bluntly pointed, with a substantial modified spiny scale at its tip.
+The species in the genus Macrourus have large broad heads which are over four times as deep as they are long with a snout which varies from rounded to bluntly pointed, with a substantial modified spiny scale at its tip.
 They have a strong, suborbital ridge that extends onto preopercle and ends with a sharp point.
 The eyes have a diameter of around one third of the length of the head.
-It has small teeth which are set in in moderate to broad bands in the premaxilla which taper posteriorly and ending well short of the ends of the lips; the mandibular band is either 3 or 4 teeth wide at the symphysis, narrowing to 1 row posteriorly and extending to about the end of the lips.
+They have small teeth which are set in in moderate to broad bands in the premaxilla which taper posteriorly and ending well short of the ends of the lips; the mandibular band is either 3 or 4 teeth wide at the symphysis, narrowing to 1 row posteriorly and extending to about the end of the lips.
 They have a serrated spiny dorsal fin ray; the pelvic fin usually has 8 or 9 rays.
 The anus is at the anal fin, there is no photophore.
 Their maximum size is probably around 100 cm.